-'''

-NOTE: Fast interrupt handlers must use the IAR keyword interrupt, unless reti is used.
+NOTE: Fast interrupt handlers must use the IAR keyword interrupt, or the reti must be used when a fast interrupt is coded in assembly language.

-'''

 Even if the hybrid interrupt stack feature is enabled (see Section 2.1), fast interrupts will not use that stack.
 This translates into the need to reserve room on all task stacks for the possible nesting of fast interrupts.
 To make the fast interrupts also use a hybrid interrupt stack, a prologue and epilogue must be used around the call to the interrupt handler.
 The prologue and epilogue code to add is almost identical to what is done in the regular interrupt dispatcher.
-Reusing the example of the TIMERA on a MSP430F1611 device, this would look something like:
+Reusing the example of the TIMERA on a MSP430F5438 device, this would look something like: